privacy-scaling-explorations/zkevm-specs/specs/opcode/40BLOCKHASH.md

     - `block_number` is popped from the stack.
     - `current_block_number` is in the block context table.
     - `block_hash` is in the block context table.
+4. Additional Constraint
+    - `block_number` should be in valid range.

 ## Exceptions